What is the National Minimum Wage?

 |Year||25 and over||21 to 24||18 to 20||Under 18||Apprentice|

 Where companies are found to be in breach of paying the NMW, there are considerable financial liabilities and serious reputational damage through the government policy of public ‘naming and shaming’.
-The financial penalties arising now are 200 per cent of any arrears, or a maximum of £20,000 per employee.
+The financial penalties can be up to 200 per cent of any arrears, or a maximum of £20,000 per employee.

 How to identify a NMW underpayment